aws-samples/aws-sdk-js-v3-workshop/packages/backend/README.md

 ### Reduce bundle size even more by just importing specific commands in v3

-- TODO: Needs debugging on why bundle size doesn't reduce in `1.0.0-gamma` prerelease.
+- TODO: Needs debugging on why bundle size doesn't reduce in `1.0.0-rc` prerelease.
+It worked in `1.0.0-preview` release.
 - AWS JS SDK v3 has an option to import specific commands, thus reducing bundle size further!
 - Make the following change in [`dynamoDB.ts`](./src/libs/dynamoDB.ts) to import DynamoDBClient from v3